VGLoic/aws-exploration/README.md

 However, I'll try to understand and explain as best as I can the different steps and the various notions in it.

-Way later on, the goal will be to perform deployment using code and to integrate the deployment it in the CI.
+Way later on, the goal will be to perform deployment using code and to integrate the deployment directly in the CI.

 ### 4. Account creation and AWS setup